 - Any applicable loss of wages if you missed work due to your injuries

 - Pain and suffering, including the trauma of any permanent alterations in your appearance due to the dentist's work

 Louisiana is unique in that it limits the total damages a plaintiff can receive to a maximum of $500,000.
 However, future medical expenses are not subject to this cap.

 Dental malpractice claims, like other malpractice suits, must abide by the state’s statute of limitations.
 Louisiana requires malpractice claims to be filed within one year of the date of the incident forming the basis of the case.
 If the plaintiff didn’t discover his injuries right away, the deadline is one year from the date of discovery or no more than three years after the incident itself.

 Neblett, Beard & Arsenault Can Help

 If you believe you've been the victim of dental malpractice, the legal team at Neblett, Beard & Arsenault can advocate for your right to compensation.
 Cases are accepted on a contingency fee basis, which means there is no upfront expense associated with retaining legal representation.
-Please call today to schedule a free, no-obligation initial consultation at one of our six convenient office locations throughout Louisiana.
+Please call today to schedule a free, no-obligation initial consultation.